yadayada/acd_cli/docs/setup.rst

 The cache path is where acd\_cli stores OAuth data, the node cache, logs etc. You may override the cache path by setting the ``ACD_CLI_CACHE_PATH`` environment variable.

-..
-The settings path is where various configuration files are stored.
+The settings path is where various configuration files are stored (refer to the :doc:`configuration section <configuration>`).
-   The default path may be overriden the ``ACD_CLI_SETTINGS_PATH`` environment variable.
+The default path may be overriden by setting the ``ACD_CLI_SETTINGS_PATH`` environment variable.

 Proxy support
 ~~~~~~~~~~~~~